jmwoo/jmwoo.github.io/about.md

 My name is **Jimmy**, **James**, **Jim**, **Jimbo**, or **Jimmammoth**.

-I love crafting and producing things: software, food, vegetable gardens, impeccable lawns, and more.
+I love making things, especially software.

 I write code to solve problems, yet I believe that often the best solution requires no code at all.